Alerts

 Every time the listener receives an alert on your client, it triggers the Alert script.

 • You can have only one listener running at a time.
-If you want to open another listener (for example, from a different machine), you must first stop the running listener, using the ctm run alerts:listener::stop Automation API command.
+If you want to open another listener (for example, from a different host), you must first stop the running listener, using the ctm run alerts:listener::stop Automation API command.
 You must use the same API token that was used to start the listener

 • The Alerts listener logs are available at the following location: